 The main purpose for couple’s therapy is for you and your partner to make sense of what is going on in your relationship, when things are not working anymore, and to find new ways to solve your problems.

-If for instance, the two of you are having difficulties communicating with each other, your therapist will guide you through your struggles, help you figure out what the issues are and assist you to find better coping mechanisms and communication skills.
+If for instance, the two of you are having difficulties communicating with each other, the therapist will guide you through your struggles, help you figure out what the issues are and assist you to find better coping mechanisms and communication skills.

 If your partner refuses to join you for couple’s therapy and you decide to work through things on your own, your personal growth can still affect your whole family unit in positive ways and you will gain more self-awareness to make better decisions.

 It is advised to see a therapist early, when problems first arise, since it will produce positive results much quicker.
-If you seek help after serious problems have already affected your relationship, it will most likely take much longer to untangle more complex problems or trying to save the relationship might be already too late.
+If you seek help after serious problems have already affected your relationship, it will most likely take much longer to untangle more complex problems or, trying to save the relationship might be already too late.

 Anette has been applying the concepts and methods of Imago Relationship Therapy that was created by Harville Hendrix, who wrote the book “Getting the love you want: A Guide for Couples”.
 Family Systems Theory, which coincides well with the concepts of Imago Therapy, is another theoretical background she draws from when working with couples and families.